Protesters back in NY park for Occupy Wall Street anniversary

-NEW YORK, March 17 (Reuters) - More than 200 protesters gathered on Saturday in New York’s Zuccotti Park to mark the six-month anniversary of the Occupy Wall Street movement and clashed with police, resulting in several arrests and three officers injured, officials said.
+NEW YORK (Reuters) - More than 200 protesters gathered on Saturday in New York’s Zuccotti Park to mark the six-month anniversary of the Occupy Wall Street movement and clashed with police, resulting in several arrests and three officers injured, officials said.

 At least four people were arrested, according to organizers.